 When coaching business owners, I notice they unconsciously act in ways that are contrary to a Godly business.
 They have great intentions but act contrary to truly “living in Jesus”.
 Truth be told, I get off-track as well.

 While Jesus’s words in this passage are “loaded” with meaning, I want to extract two principles from the passage that I believe specifically apply to small business owners: 1) Fruitfulness; and 2) being “In Him”.

 The free market has always impressed me.
 The way that we can create something of value, customers pay for that value, and the wealth associated with that payment supports a group of employees and business owners.
-The higher the value of our creation, the greater the wealth and growth potential it can provide your group or business.
+The higher the value of our creation, the greater the wealth and growth potential it can provide your business.